 Emergency medical treatment is available 24 hours a day at the emergency or casualty department of a public hospital, or at some medical centres.
+The closest public hospital to our campus is Westmead Hospital.
 Public and private hospitals are listed in the White Pages telephone directory under 'Hospitals' and you can also find them by searching on the internet.
 If you need to go to hospital, remember to bring your health insurance card and any medicines you are currently taking.
 For anything other than an emergency, seek medical help from a general practitioner (GP) or local medical centre.